 Phoenix Pharmaceutical Injury Lawyers

 Pharmaceutical injuries are an unfortunate side effect of our modern drug-approval process.
 Trials that once stretched on for years or decades are now often fast-tracked to be completed in a matter of months, and the inevitable result is that mistakes slip through.
 In many cases, these can manifest in little more than mild side effects, but in some, a pharmaceutical injury can lead to heart attack, stroke, and death.

 We have worked with many clients who were unfortunate enough to become victims of pharmaceutical injuries.
 We have seen such how devastating it can be when pharmaceutical companies don’t do their due diligence and allow greed to come before their customers’ safety.
 If you or a loved one has been injured by a defective or misprescribed drug, it is important that you take the necessary steps to hold the responsible parties liable for your loss by contacting The Husband & Wife Law Team.
-Call our firm at (602) 457-6222 to schedule a no-cost consultation.
+Call our Phoenix personal injury lawyers at (602) 457-6222 to schedule a no-cost consultation.

 When we take a prescribed drug, we do so with the belief that it will help us get better.
 While it is generally understood that there may be some side effects, it is assumed that the side effects will not be worse than the illness or condition itself.
 Sadly, with defective pharmaceutical drugs, that just isn’t the case.
 In fact, instead of making you better, they simply make you even more ill and cause further injuries.